Best things to do in Nicaragua

 75 km / 4 days

-Lots of ascent and descent in this section which traverses Wadi Mujib, the Grand Canyon of Jordan, where the spectacular surroundings are well worth the effort.
+Lots of ascent and descent in this section that traverses Wadi Mujib, the Grand Canyon of Jordan where the spectacular surroundings are well worth the effort.

 Highlights: